-12. If NSSAA is required, a NSSAA procedure for Remote UE via Relay may be triggered by Relay as illustrated in Figure 6.24.2.2-1.
+12. If NSSAA is required, an NSSAA procedure for Remote UE via Relay may be triggered by Relay as illustrated in Figure 6.24.2.2-1.

 13. Upon successful completion of the NSSAA procedure, the relay sends a PC5 message (e.g., a PC5 Link Modification Request) that includes a successful NSSAA indication, the authorized S-NSSAI.
 If the NSSAA procedure fails, the relay may release the PC5 link indicating the failure cause.

-In the above procedure the NSSAA procedure is triggered after the relay sends the DCA message to the Remote UE.
+In the above procedure, the NSSAA procedure is triggered after the relay sends the DCA message to the Remote UE.
 Alternatively, the NSSAA procedure may be triggered during the PC5 link establishment (e.g., NSSAA triggered after successful completion of DSMC procedure and before sending DCA to Remote UE).
 Upon successful NSSAA procedure, the relay sends a DCA message that includes a successful NSSAA indication and the authorized S-NSSAI.
 If the NSSAA fails, the relay may send a PC5 reject message indicating the failure cause.

 Upon successful NSSAA procedure, the relay may send a NAS message (e.g., PDU Session Modification, Establishment request, or Remote UE Report) to the SMF to provide connectivity to the Remote UE.
 The message may include the Remote UE User id and Remote UE addressing info (e.g., IP or MAC address) and other PDU Session parameters (e.g., S-NSSAI, DNN).
 The SMF receives the message from AMF which includes the Remote UE's SUPI, obtained by AMF during primary authentication of Remote UE (see step 6 above).
 Using Remote UE SUPI, AMF can verify that Remote UE is authorized to access the selected DNN according to existing procedures (see TS 23.502 [10], clause 4.3.2.2.1) before sending the request message to SMF.